New Kingdom of Egypt: History

-Rise of the New Kingdom
+Rise

 The Eighteenth Dynasty included some of Egypt's most famous kings, including Ahmose I, Hatshepsut, Thutmose III, Amenhotep III, Akhenaten, and Tutankhamun.

 Ahmose I is viewed to be the founder of the eighteenth dynasty.
 He continued the campaigns of his father Seqenenre Tao and of Kamose against the Hyksos until he reunified the country once more.
 Ahmose would then continue to campaign in the Levant, the home of the Hyksos, to prevent any future invasions on Egypt.

 Ahmose was followed by Amenhotep I, who campaigned in Nubia and was followed by Thutmose I. Thutmose I campaigned in the Levant and reached as far as the Euphrates, thus becoming the first pharaoh to cross the river.
 During this campaign, the Syrian princes declared allegiance to Thutmose.
 However, after he returned, they discontinued tribute and began fortifying against future incursions.

 Hatshepsut was one of the most powerful pharaohs of this dynasty.
 She was the daughter of Thutmose I and the royal wife of Thutmose II.
 Upon the death of her husband, she ruled jointly with his son by a minor wife, Thutmose III, who had ascended to the throne as a child of about two years of age, but eventually she ruled in her own right as king.
 Hatshepsut built extensively in the Karnak temple in Luxor and throughout all of Egypt and she re-established the trade networks that had been disrupted during the Hyksos rule of Lower Egypt during the Second Intermediate Period, thereby building the wealth of the Eighteenth Dynasty.
 She oversaw the preparations and funding for a mission to the Land of Punt.
 After her death, having gained valuable experience heading up the military for Hatshepsut, Thutmose III assumed rule.